 The flamboyant foliage of the Rex begonia plant is an eye-catching choice for a houseplant.
 Their rich, variegated foliage is a great way to bring color and interest into your home.
-You can also grow the plants as part of a container garden or, in flower beds and borders.
+You can also grow them as part of a container garden or, in flower beds and borders.
 When planted in the ground they are classed as annual plants.

-Unfortunately while Rex begonias may be attractive plants they are also very demanding.
+Unfortunately while Rex begonias may be attractive they are also very demanding.
 Requiring the right level of attention, many people can struggle to successfully keep a Rex begonia.

-Different Rex Begonia Varieties
+Different Rex Begonia Plant Varieties

 There are many different varieties of Rex begonia, including hybrid varieties, available.
-The different cultivars produce foliage in a range of shapes and shades, including green, silver, red, pink, purple and orange.
+The different cultivars produce leaves in a range of shapes and shades, including green, silver, red, pink, purple and orange.
 This means that you have lots of choice.

 Before purchasing your plant research the cultivar’s specific needs.
 This enables you to find a plant that not only appeals to you but also suits your growing conditions.